RameshPrabakar/node-csv-reader/README.md

 ```

 ## Note
-* There is a sample CSV file inside the `files` folder with name of input_file.csv.
-If you need to rename the file you should change inside the code.
+* The `files` folder contains a sample CSV file named input_file.csv.
+If you need to rename the file, change the code inside.
 * 0_input_file.csv and 1_input_file.csv will be the output file generated in the same folder path.